 - Use a completely different computer system that is permanently connected to an anonymity tool like Tor or a trusted VPN for your private activities.
 This helps prevent against inadvertent data leakage such as DNS queries or WebRTC requests.

 - If you use a VPN for both your private and public internet activities, connect to a different VPN server for each type of activity.
 You may also want to use a VPN with Tor, in which case there are some VPNs that work better with Tor than others.

 - Do not reuse usernames, email addresses, or any other account information from your public activities within your private activities.
 This protects against leaving an inadvertent trail of breadcrumbs such as the one that helped identify the owner of the illegal Silk Road marketplace.

-Separating your activities like this will not prevent either your public or private activities from being fingerprinted to some degree, but it can prevent the correlation between those two types of activities.
-An observer will probably be able to tell that the same person did those private activities, but be less able to tie that person to your public identity.
+Separating your activities like this will not prevent either your public or private activities from being fingerprinted to some degree, but it can prevent the correlation between those two sets of actions.
+An observer will probably be able to tell that the same person carried out the private activities, but less able to tie that person to your public identity.

 What are web browser operators are doing to combat fingerprinting?

 It hasn’t escaped the notice of the likes of Google and Mozilla that browser fingerprinting violates user privacy.
 As such, companies like this promise to take action to prevent certain data collection.